 \item [5.]
-To introduce resetting, we called a random number $z \in [0,1]$ from the uniform distribution.
-At any time instant $t_{i}$, if $z < r~dt$, the particle is brought back to the reset position $x_{r}$ in the next step $t_{i+1}$.
+To introduce resetting, we call a random number $z \in [0,1]$ from the uniform distribution.
+At any time instant $t_{i}$, if $z < r\cdot dt$, the particle is brought back to the reset position $x_{r}$.
 Here, $r$ is the reset rate.
 A completely new diffusion process starts from the reset position at time $t_{i+1}$.
-The memory of the previous process is lost as a result of the reset.
+We enforce that the memory of the previous process is also reset following the complete renewal protocol.

 \item [6.]
-When a reset happens at $i^{\text{th}}$ step, corresponding to a time $t_{\text{reset}}$, a new sequence of random numbers is generated following step 3 for the next phase of diffusion.
+As the reset happens at $i^{\text{th}}$ step, corresponding to a time $t_{\text{reset}}$, a new sequence of random numbers is generated following step 3 for the next diffusive phase.
 The new random numbers have the length of $N-i$ and for the time interval $[t_{\text{init}}+t_{\text{reset}}, t_{\text{fin}}]$.
-These random numbers are completely uncorrelated with the previous ones. \end{enumerate} These are the steps that are used to simulate the trajectories of particles diffusing in a potential well under correlated fluctuations.
+These random numbers are completely uncorrelated with the previous ones.
+Here, $t_{i}$ and $t_{\text{reset}}$ are used equivalently. \end{enumerate} These are the steps that are used to simulate the trajectories of particles diffusing in a potential well under correlated fluctuations.
 To obtain the FPT statistics, we put an absorbing boundary at $x=x_{a}$.
-As soon as a particle hits the absorbing boundary, the process is immediately stopped, and the corresponding hitting time is considered the FPT of the trajectory.
-The code to simulate trajectories and first-passage times are provided in the following Github repository: \url{https://github.com/saha-debasish/escape-kinetics-with-resetting.git}.
+As soon as a particle hits the absorbing boundary, the process is terminated, and the corresponding time is considered the FPT of the trajectory.